-Whether enclosed inside a frame or simply piled, a pile remains a pile.
-By placing it in a secure tumbler compost, you can also prevent the pile from progressively spreading.
-It’s like several birds in one stone, by using a compost tumbler, you can maintain your yard’s visual appeal, deter animals preying on your compost, and prevent further mold from spreading.
+Whether enclosed inside a frame or simply piled, a pile remains.
+Placing it in a secure tumbler compost can also prevent the pile from progressively spreading.
+It’s like several birds in one stone; using a compost tumbler can maintain your yard’s visual appeal, deter animals preying on your compost, and prevent further mold from spreading.

 Disadvantages and limitations of using a tumbler

-Despite all those advantages of a compost tumbler enumerated above, there are also limitations and disadvantages to it.
+Despite all those advantages of a compost tumbler enumerated above, it has limitations and disadvantages.

 Significantly more expensive